Dr Francisco Rivero Crespo

 Role at Hull York Medical School

-Dr Rivero is a molecular cell biologist who specialises in research into functional and regulatory aspects of the cytoskeleton and its relevance in disease processes.
+Dr Rivero is a molecular cell biologist who specialises in research into functional and regulatory aspects of the cytoskeleton, the signalling pathways that regulate its remodelling and its relevance in disease processes.

 Biography

-MD from the University of Valladolid (1989).
+MBBS from the University of Valladolid (1989).
 PhD at the Institute of Biochemistry, CSIC-Universidad Complutense, Madrid (1994).
 Postdoctoral research fellow in Germany at the Max-Planck Institute for Biochemistry, Martinsried (1994-1997) and at the University of Cologne (1997-1998).
-Scientific assistant and Group leader at the Center for Biochemistry, Medical Faculty, University of Cologne (1998-2007).
+Scientific Assistant and Group Leader at the Center for Biochemistry, Medical Faculty, University of Cologne (1998-2007).
 In 2007 he joined Hull York Medical School as a Senior Lecturer and was promoted to Reader in 2017.

 Research

 Dr Rivero's lab specialises in research into the cytoskeleton, a key player in almost all cellular processes, including motility, cytokinesis, cell-to-cell and cell-susbstrate interactions and intracellular transport.
-Dr. Rivero is currently pursuing lines of research that explore aspects of the actin cytoskeleton and the signalling pathways that regulate its remodelling in blood platelets.
-Platelet activation is the result of multiple exquisitely integrated signalling cascades that drive the morphological changes required for adhesion, spreading, aggregation and secretion at the sites of vascular damage.
-Those signalling pathways ultimately drive remodelling of the platelet cytoskeleton.
+Dr. Rivero is currently pursuing lines of research that explore aspects of the actin cytoskeleton and the signalling pathways that regulate its remodelling in vells of the cardiovascular system, most notably platelets.
 Platelet physiology is of particular medical relevance because of the role of thrombosis in common cardiovascular conditions such as heart attack and stroke.

 Teaching